lucidnz/bootstrapify-1/README.md

-Bootstrapify
+Bootstrapify 3.0
 =================

-**Note:** 2.0 is a ground-up rewrite of Bootstrapify so there may be some errors or ommissions.
+**Note:** 3.0 is a refactoring of 2.0 to convert to Bootstrap 3.
 Feel free to fork and submit pull-requests or submit an issue if you find something not working.

 Bootstrapify is an open-source base theme for [Shopify](http://www.shopify.com?ref=lucid-design) that makes it super quick and easy for developers to start building amazing, responsive themes without having to do all the fiddly, repetitive setup work when starting from scratch.

-While the open-source base has the full Twitter Bootstrap look-and-feel, this theme actually forms the foundation for Lucid One, our first premium responsive theme available in the Theme Store at http://themes.shopify.com/themes/lucid-one?ref=lucid-design

-We are currently actively developing version 2.0 and are rebuilding it from scratch.
-Check out https://github.com/luciddesign/bootstrapify/issues?milestone=1&state=open and feel free to submit issues and requests.
+You can view the WIP site at http://bootstrapify-theme.myshopify.com/?preview_theme_id=4630043.

 Quick start
 -----------